NOAA Ocean Exploration Explorer-in-Training Program

 [Left] Explorers-in-Training Cameron Kuhle, Dana Carris, and Brett Woodworth onboard NOAA Ship Okeanos Explorer.
 [Right] Explorer-in-Training Ingrid Martinson participates in mapping data collection in the control room aboard NOAA Ship Okeanos Explorer.
 Images courtesy of NOAA Ocean Exploration, Seascape Alaska.

 Since 2009, NOAA Ocean Exploration and CPAESS/UCAR have hosted over 170 Explorers-in-Training.
+Last year we received a record 930 applications.
 The program equips participants with skills to meet the current and future demands of the ocean exploration workforce, providing meaningful experiential learning opportunities that support NOAA Ocean Exploration’s mission and inspire ocean literacy for the next generation.
-The program features two internship options: (a) 2 to 4-week expedition-based opportunities and (b) 10-week summertime opportunities.
-The 10-week internships give students an opportunity to develop their skills and knowledge through long-term projects supported by NOAA Ocean Exploration mentors.
-The 2 to 4-week expedition-based internships involve participation in specific NOAA Ocean Exploration-supported expeditions, giving participants the chance to contribute to mission efforts while gaining tangible skills that can benefit their future pursuits.
-For 2024, both 10-week summer internships and 2 to 4-week expedition-based opportunities will be available.
+This year, the Explorer-in-Training program will feature two paid internship options: (a) 10-week, summertime opportunities and (b) 2-4 week expedition-based opportunities.
+The 10-week internships provide students an opportunity to develop their skills and knowledge through long-term projects supported by mentors in NOAA Ocean Exploration and partner organizations.
+The 2-4 week expedition-based internships involve participation in NOAA Ocean Exploration-supported expeditions aboard NOAA Ship Okeanos Explorer supporting seafloor mapping operations, giving participants the chance to contribute to mission efforts while gaining tangible skills that can benefit their future pursuits.

 Eligibility & Application Requirements

-The 2024 Explorer-in-Training application is now open!
+The 2025 Explorer-in-Training application is now open!
 Please see below for eligibility requirements and application instructions.
+Deadline is January 31, 2025 for the 2025 Summer Internships.

 • U.S. citizenship